DaylightDragon/HostedVideoStream-Frontend/README.md

 ## Description
 This is a project for those who want to just stream their screen to their friends with their usual OBS settings straight from OBS itself.
 This also has a password/token protection.

+# Token protection setup
-You need to specify tn in the [Docker & server part](https://github.com/DaylightDragon/HostedVideoStream-Docker) in `nginx.conf` at the line:
+You need to specify the token in the [Docker & server part](https://github.com/DaylightDragon/HostedVideoStream-Docker) in `nginx.conf` at the line:
 ```
 if ($http_authorization != "YOUR_SECRET_TOKEN") {
 ```